LeSpocky/ptxdist/doc/dev_patching.rst

 .. note:: Optionally, you can enable the setting *Developer Options → use git to apply patches* in `ptxdist setup` to get this behaviour as a default for every package.
-  However, note that this setting is meant for development only, and can lead to failures – some packages try to determine if they are being compiled from a Git source tree, and behave differently in that case.

 Then you can change into the package build directory (``platform-<name>/build-target/foo-1.1.0``),